 Reality check: No blending in

-Traveling with small kids just means that people stare at you and hear everything you and your kids say.
+flying with a baby, toddler, and 4 year old means that people stare at you and hear everything you and your kids say.
 Sometimes that’s so frustrating!
 Two funny things Nigel said on our trip I’m sure other listeners enjoyed:

 - Nigel: “Mom, whats a cock?”
 Me: “You mean cock-pit?”
 Nigel: “Ya.
 What’s a pit?”
 Me: “It’s a hole.”
 Nigel: “O, well cherries have pits!”
 I was glad that conversation just ended there while everyone was listening on the plane!

 - Nigel: “Where is dad going?”
 Me: “To the bathroom.”
 Nigel: “Is he going poop?”
 Me: “Nope, just potty.”
 Nigel: “O, well did they run out of toilet paper?”

 I felt like hiding in a hole when my two-year-old was out of control about 10 pm screeching that she wants a banana.
 We went to Starbucks in the terminal to buy one, and she threw it on the floor saying she didn’t want a banana.
 So delirious I didn’t even know what to do.
 All at like 10pm and the longest travel day ever.
 This is NOT normal for her btw!
 We opted to throw her in the stroller and bring out the M&M’s.
 Which did help!

 This is really hard for me to keep in mind!
 One task at a time made the day manageable.
 Like getting bags from the car to check in.
 Then security and waiting at the gate.
 Then getting on the plane.
 It’s enough to make me want to nap for days when it’s all over 😉 If you have any tips or stories, please leave a comment below!